frittna/mariner2cam/README.rst

 Github-Project: https://github.com/frittna/mariner2cam
 is a fork from Mariner 2 - https://github.com/amd989/mariner
-that is a fork from Mariner   - https://github.com/luizribeiro/mariner
+that was a fork from Mariner   - https://github.com/luizribeiro/mariner

 You can run it yourself by following this tutorial (in german at the moment) --> There is seperate instruction for the Zero 1.1 wich was NOT COMPATIBLE at the beginning with todays automatic scripts.
 But the Zero 1 weak and i